Shimo Zhang: 2024

 Zhang returned to the championship for the opening two rounds of the 2024 season at Balaton Park and the Red Bull Ring.
 In the opening race of the season, he finished on the podium in third and got the fastest lap of the race.
 Zhang was awarded points for second place as winner Ethan Ischer was a guest driver ineligible of scoring points.
 Following round one, Zhang switched teams from Jenzer Motorsport to BVM Racing.
 In his remaining races, Zhang finished in the points in all three races for BVM.

 Italian F4 Championship

 2023

 After his car racing debut in the F4 CEZ Championship, Zhang competed in the final round of the 2023 Italian F4 Championship for Jenzer Motorsport.
 He had an unsuccessful stint, with a best result of only 18th.

 2024

 For 2024, Zhang re-signed with Jenzer Motorsport for the full season.
-Following round three at Vallelunga, Zhang left the championship.
+Following round three at Vallelunga, he left the championship.